Principle Investigator, AFFIRM

 Office: Serra Hall 112

-Office Hours: Dr. Sgoutas-Emch is not teaching the Spring 2014 semester.
+Office Hours: Dr. Sgoutas-Emch is not teaching the Fall 2014 semester.

 Sandra Sgoutas-Emch is a professor of psychology and director of the Center for Educational Excellence at the University of San Diego.
 She has been a professor at the university since 1992.
 During her tenure at USD, she has also been the director of the gender studies program.
 She teaches courses in health psychology and biopsychology.
 Dr. Sgoutas-Emch has research interests in the efficacy of alternative medicine, the impact of stress, and women’s health issues.